University of Kansas Health System: History

 Originally a part of the University of Kansas, the School of Medicine in Lawrence began as a one-year premedical course in 1880 and then offered a two-year course in 1899.
 It became a four-year school on April 21, 1905, when three private medical schools in the Kansas City area merged: the College of Physicians and Surgeons, the Kansas City Medical College and the Medico-Chirurgical College.

 In 1906, Dr. Simeon Bishop Bell donated the land and cash totaling more than $100,000 to establish the original Eleanor Taylor Bell Hospital, in honor of his wife.
 That same year, the School of Medicine moved into the hospital, located on "Goat Hill" in Rosedale, at what is now Southwest Boulevard and 7th Street, in Kansas City, Kansas.
 Basic sciences were still taught in Lawrence, while clinical studies were taught at the Rosedale facility.
 A School of Nursing was also established in 1906.

-In the early 1920s, the medical school moved south to its present location at 39th and Rainbow Boulevard, and in the late 1940s, it was renamed the University of Kansas Medical Center.
+In the early 1920s, the medical school moved south to its present location at 39th Ave and Rainbow Boulevard, and in the late 1940s, it was renamed the University of Kansas Medical Center.
 During the 1960s and 1970s, all studies moved to Kansas City, the School of Allied Health was established, and a new hospital officially opened in 1979.

-In 1998, the hospital became an independent Hospital Authority, serving as an instrumentality of the state and University of Kansas Medical Center and receiving no state funding.
-The hospital's official name is "The University of Kansas Health System" as it now incorporates more than 80 campuses across the Kansas City Metro.
+The hospital marked an important milestone in 1998 when it became an independent hospital authority, receiving no state funding and no longer part of The University of Kansas School of Medicine.
+The hospital's official name became The University of Kansas Hospital.
+The University of Kansas Hospital joined with the University of Kansas Physicians in 2017 to form The University of Kansas Health System.

 A sixth-floor was added to the hospital in 2003 to meet a growing demand for patient services.
 An expanded and renovated Cancer Center and new Breast Center, both featuring the latest technology and many patient amenities, opened that same year.
 Also in 2003, construction began on the Center for Advanced Heart Care, an expertly designed cardiac complex focused on serving the needs of patients and families, from curbside to bedside.

-The Health System has partnered with the Kansas City Chiefs and the Kansas City Royals to provide healthcare.
+The University of Kansas Health System is the official healthcare provider of the Kansas City Current, Kansas City Chiefs and the Kansas City Royals.